sensefly-sa/log4j-cloudwatch-appender/README.md

 Sends logs to specified `logGroupName`.
 Creates log streams with optional `logStreamNamePrefix` and year/month.
-Log stream is created only on app startup... so a long running app won't create log stream for every months.
+Every month a new log stream will be created.

 ## log4j2.xml example